1,000+ Opportunities

 The ACIG features three grant programs: Distinguished Arts Program (DAP), Arts Enhancement Program (AEP), and Arts Teacher Institutes (ATI).
 Additional Resources & Information 2025-26 AEP Grant Information 2025-26 DAP Grant Information Sample DAP Grant Application 1 Sample DAP Grant Application 2 Sample AEP Grant Application 1 Sample AEP Grant Application 2 CLIA Lesson Plan Format and Explanation

-Based on current listing details, eligibility includes: Schools and school districts in South Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Schools and school districts in South Carolina.
+Confirm the full requirements in the official notice before applying.